-Success in sports can be a turning point for our boys.
+Success in sports while participating in at risk youth programs can be a turning point for program participants.
 Often it’s the first time they experience self-worth and self-confidence.

 Hanna’s athletic programs seek to instill lifelong lessons to help our teens learn to work together and to build relationships and to learn how to play with others.
 Boys undergo a transformation from feeling alone to understanding that they’re part of a team, the Hanna Hawks, and that is at the core of our athletic success.